History Enchanting elegance

 Notable guests over the years have included Winston Churchill, the Duke and Duchess of Windsor, Marlene Dietrich, Barbara Hutton, John Steinbeck, Ingrid Bergman and the Aga Khan.

-In 1932 Hotel Excelsior was launched into the magical world of movies when the first ever Venice Film Festival was held on its terrace.
+In 1932, Hotel Excelsior Venice Lido Resort was launched into the magical world of movies, welcoming the first ever Venice Film Festival on its outstanding terrace.

 Since then it has become an integral part of the world-famous festival, which, in recent years has attracted red-carpet stars such as Johnny Depp, George Clooney and Sandra Bullock.

 Today, over a century since its glorious opening, this 5-star destination remains an idyllic retreat for those seeking hospitality, luxury and glamour rarely seen since the Golden Age.